-Some of the enhancements of iOS 12, like Group FaceTime and using Animoji or Memoji, also increase the amount of internet bandwidth your iPhone or device needs.
+Some of the enhancements of iOS and iPadOS, like Group FaceTime and using Animoji or Memoji, also increase the amount of internet bandwidth your iPhone or device needs.

 If Facetime can’t send and receive data fast enough to keep up with your device’s demand, the video lags, is choppy and shows other symptoms of a poor connection.

 Consequently, some folks see the “Poor Connection” notice while they are actively using FaceTime.

 If you see this message, try these remedies